thingylabs/performance.thingylabs.io/README.md

 | `outreach/`                  | Drafts for emails and social media posts.       |

 ## GDPR Compliance
 We process personal data in accordance with GDPR.
-Learn more [here](#gdpr-compliance).
+Learn more [here](gdpr-compliance.md).

 ## Ownership and Licensing
 This initiative is owned by D3velop Ltd and licensed to Thingylabs GmbH.
-Learn more [here](#ownership-and-licensing).
+Learn more [here](ownership-and-licensing.md).

 ## Contact
 For inquiries, email [performance@thingylabs.io](mailto:performance@thingylabs.io) or call [+49 711 968 814 61](tel:+4971196881461).

 ## License
 This work is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-Learn more [here](#license).

 ---